-PECEIVED

-2005 AUG 19 AM 10: 13

-August 18, 2005

-T.R.A.
-DOCKET ROOM

-Ms Darlene Standley Chief, Utilities Division Tennessee Regulatory Authority 460 James Robertson Parkway Nashville, Tennessee 37243-0505

-Re TRA Docket No 05-00194

-Certification of Eligibility of Peoples Telephone Co, Inc

-To Receive Federal Universal Service Funds in the

-First Through Fourth Quarters of 2006

-Dear Ms Standley

-Peoples Telephone Co., Inc (the "Company"), hereby submits the attached letter certifying that the Company is eligible to continue receiving federal high cost universal service support in the first, second, third, and fourth quarters of 2006 ("Letter") As demonstrated in the Letter, the Company is in compliance with Section 254(e) of the Communications Act of 1934, as amended, and the relevant rules and regulations of the Federal Communications Commission ("FCC") Pursuant to your request, the Letter also contains information regarding the amount and allocation of support received in Fiscal Year 2004
+Peoples Telephone Company (the "Company"), hereby submits the attached letter certifying that the Company is eligible to continue receiving federal high cost universal service support in the first, second, third, and fourth quarters of 2010 ("Letter").
+As demonstrated in the Letter, the Company is in compliance with Section 254(e) of the Communications Act of 1934, as amended, and the relevant rules and regulations of the Federal Communications Commission ("FCC").
+Pursuant to your request, the Letter also contains information regarding the amount and allocation of support received in the past fiscal year.
+Fiscal Year 2008.

-Pursuant to TRA Rule 1220-1-1-03, an original and thirteen copies of the Letter are provided Please indicate the date and time of filing on the enclosed "stamp and return" copy and forward the copy to my attention using the enclosed postage prepaid, self-addressed envelope
+Pursuant to TRA Rule 1220-1-1-03, an original and thirteen copies of the Letter are provided.
+Please indicate the date and time of filing on the enclosed "stamp and return" copy and forward the copy to my attention using the enclosed postage prepaid, self-addressed envelope.

-Please forward any correspondence regarding this matter to the undersigned
+Please forward any correspondence regarding this matter to the undersigned.

-Sincerely

-Lera Roark Vice President

-Encl.